turingschool-examples/mod4-tech-challenges/week3_challenge.md

 # Instructions

-1. Copy this markdown and paste in your own, privte gist
+1. Copy this markdown and paste in your own, private gist
 2. In your private gist, fill out the questions below
 4. Submit by the due time as instructed in Zoom